 PROPERTY TRANSFER TAX

 This is a tax on the transfer of title to real property based on the purchase price paid by the buyer.
 A Property Transfer Tax Return must be filed with a town clerk whenever a deed that shows the transfer of title to real property is delivered to a town clerk for recording.
 A town clerk cannot record a deed unless it is accompanied by a completed Property Tax Return.
-We prefer you use the online service, myVTax, to file your return, however, you can also use our paper Form PT-172, Property Transfer Tax Return.
+We prefer you use the online service, myVTax, to file your return, however, you can also use Form PTT-172, Property Transfer Tax Return.
 The town will file this return with the Department within thirty days of receipt.

 REAL ESTATE WITHHOLDING TAX

 This tax requires taxpayers withhold 2.5% of the consideration for real property being sold by a non-resident of Vermont.
 The withholding is required to insure that the appropriate amount of taxes on any gain resulting from the transfer is paid when the non-resident seller files a Vermont income tax return.

 (Property Valuation and Review staff examine the income tax returns associated with withholding to determine final tax liabilities relative to the withheld amounts).

 The Use Value Appraisal Program (Current Use) is the valuation and taxation of farm and forest land based on its remaining in agricultural or forest use, instead of its value in the market place.
 This program keeps Vermont's agricultural and forest land in production, slows the development of these lands, and achieves greater equity in property taxation on undeveloped land.